skylermbang/CSS/Note/Note3.md

                  "footer footer footer footer" 0.5fr /1fr 1fr 1fr 1fr

+3.5
     span :
         you can easily specify the how many row/columns for this grid-row : span 2  = grid-row: 1 / -1;   t

+3.6 Auto Columns and Rows
+    For dynamic contents
+    these two properties will add the
+    "unexpected" contents size and in row (default)
+    grid-auto-rows: 1fr;   /* incase of any extra  rows added*/
+    grid-auto-flow: row

+3.7 Align and Justify Items

+    Justify-items : stretch the contents in width stretch only works when the child dosent have any width

+    Align-items : strech only work when we dont have height

+3.8 Align and Justify

+    place the whole grid thing
+    this will only works when the grid container have extra space (usually when the grid cell is set with px not fr measurment)

+    short-cut :  place-content : center start;

+3.9 Auto Sizing and Minmax

+    grid-template-columns: 1fr max-content 1fr;

+    max-content : as big as the content can be min-content : as small as longerst words

+    grid-template-columns: 1fr minmax(min-content,1fr) 1fr;

+3.10 Auto Fill and Auto Fit

+    responsive grid

+    3grids (web) -> 2 grids(ipad) -> 1grid (mobile)

+      grid-template-columns: repeat(auto-fill, minmax(300px, 1fr))

+       auto-fill and auto-fit
+       auto-fill:   as many column you create even if it 1fr create empty column in the extra space

+       auto-fit:  empty column will be ignored
+                        grid continers collapse the empty space